 Second round jury

-The renowned oboist, Jana Brožková, graduated from the Prague Conservatory and the Music and Dance Faculty of the Academy of Performing Arts in Prague.
-In 1983, she drew attention to herself by winning the international Concertino Praga competition and 1989 she was the absolute winner and received a special prize at the Europäischer Musikpreis Zürich.
-She has been the solo oboist in the Czech Radio Symphony Orchestra for a number of years and the first oboe at the Czech Philharmonic since 2002.
-She regularly performs on Czech concert stages as a soloist or a member of chamber ensembles.
-She won the 1st prize with the Afflatus Quintet in the ARD Munich competition in 1997.
-She has also been a teacher at the Music and Dance Faculty of the Academy of Performing Arts in Prague since 1999.
+The renowned oboist Jana Brožková graduated from the Prague Conservatory and the Music Faculty at the Academy of the Performing Arts in Prague.
+In 1983, she drew attention to herself by winning the Concertino Praga international competition and in 1989 she was the absolute winner and received a special prize at the Europäischer Musikpreis Zürich.
+She worked for a number of years as the solo oboist at the Czech Radio Symphony Orchestra and she has played first oboe at the Czech Philharmonic since 2002.
+She also regularly performs as a soloist or as a member of chamber ensembles.
+She won the prestigious 1st prize in the ARD Munich competition in 1997 with the Afflatus Quintet.
+She has also been a teacher at the Music Faculty of the Academy of the Performing Arts in Prague since 1999.